IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 - [ ] Enabler
 ### Title: Generate committee member hot key pair
 ### User Story
-- As Constitutional Committee member,
+- As Constitutional Committee member,<br>
-I want to generate HOT key pair
+I want to generate HOT key pair,<br>
 So that I can authorize the Hot key to sign votes on behalf of the Cold key.

 ### Functional requirements